For most punters, trading on Betfair for a living is just a dream. But why?

 It’s ironic as you will have read about things like this, in articles like this.
 Except now you look back at them with a dirty great grin on your face.
-You wasn’t ready the first time you read it, but you are now!
+You weren’t ready the first time you read it, but you are now!

-All that success was cemented in your mind during that split-second in which you took full-responsibility, rather than just paying lip-service to it.
+All that success was cemented in your mind during that split-second in which you took full responsibility, rather than just paying lip service to it.

 Stage 4: Mindful of Your Growing Skill Set

 Taking the losses in your stride you begin to excel, trading only when the time is right.
 Winners run to their full conclusion knowing the risk/reward payoff involved.
-The best part being that losing is no longer painful, it’s just part of the game.
+The best part is that losing is no longer painful, it’s just part of the game.
 Like a business has expenses.

 You’re now at the stage where you break even at worst.
-Maybe not making a fortune, but its steady money at the least.
-You’re well aware of your growing skill set… friends are becomingly increasingly interested when they see the fruits of your new-found success.
+Maybe not making a fortune, but it’s steady money at the least.
+You’re well aware of your growing skillset… friends are becomingly increasingly interested when they see the fruits of your newfound success.
 Be wary of that by the way…

 You’ve begun to understand your own strengths and weaknesses, and so you can build on the good and eradicate the bad.
 As time goes on you begin to profit more and more, it’s almost as easy as you’d imagined when you first started out!